-- When the phone starts, use the Volume Down to navigate trough the menu.
+- When the phone starts, use the Volume Down to navigate through the menu.

-- Select Recovery mode with the single press of Power button.
+- Select Recovery mode with a single press of the Power button.

-- Hold Power Button and press once Volume Up key.
+- Hold the Power Button and press once Volume Up key.
 The menu should appear.

 - Have in mind that the access procedure can vary on different Android devices.